amunategui/amunategui.github.io/_posts/2015-02-21-feature-hashing.md

 glmnetPredict <- predict(glmnetModel,sparse.model.matrix(~., data=objTest[,predictorNames]), s="lambda.min")
 ```
 <BR><BR>
-Let's look at the AUC (Area under the curve) so we can compare this approach with the feature hashing one:
+Let's look at the AUC (Area under the curve) so we can compare this approach with the feature-hashed one:

 ```r
 auc(objTest[,outcomeName], glmnetPredict)